Bhutan – A Country I visited just once and fell in love with.

 While Thimpu is the capital city of Bhutan, Paro is a city where most of the action is.

-Archery is the national sport and green chilli peppers together with ‘cheesy sauce’ is the national dish.
+Archery is the national sport, and green chilli peppers together with ‘cheesy sauce’ is the national dish.
 Ask any resident, and likely you’ll find they truly do love their king and queen.

 Bhutan is no ordinary place.
 It is the last great Himalayan kingdom, shrouded in mystery and magic, where a traditional Buddhist culture carefully embraces global developments.